MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/window-controls-overlay.md

 ms.subservice: pwa
 ms.date: 09/01/2022
 ---
-# Display content in the title bar
+# Display content in the title bar using Window Controls Overlay

+A Progressive Web App (PWA) that's installed on the desktop can display content where the title bar normally is, to make the PWA feel more native, by using the Window Controls Overlay API.

+The Window Controls Overlay API does the following:
+*  Allows you to display web content over the entire surface area of the app.
+*  Moves the critical system-required window controls into an overlay.
+*  Makes it possible for your content to stay clear of this overlay.

-A PWA can define how it should be displayed on mobile platforms, by using the [display](https://developer.mozilla.org/docs/Web/Manifest/display) member in the web app manifest file.
+A Progressive Web App (PWA) can define how it should be displayed on mobile platforms, by using the [display](https://developer.mozilla.org/docs/Web/Manifest/display) member in the web app manifest file.
 However, to create an immersive, native-like experience, _desktop_ PWAs can use another approach.

 By default, a PWA installed on desktop can display content in an area that starts immediately below the reserved title bar area: